MrAghyad/RestaurantTableReservation/README.md

 ## API Description
-The API consists of several routets and endpoints.
+The API consists of several routes and endpoints.
 Most of the APIs are secured with JWT-Auth token.
 The source code of the APIs can be found in [laravel-rest/app/Http/Controllers](https://github.com/MrAghyad/RestaurantTableReservation/blob/main/laravel-rest/app/Http/Controllers).
 Moreover, the routes definition can be found in [laravel-rest/routes/api.php](https://github.com/MrAghyad/RestaurantTableReservation/blob/main/laravel-rest/routes/api.php).

 In the sequel all APIs are categorized based on their controller class and listed along with their description, route, and authorization information.
 For more information refer to the source code at [laravel-rest/app/Http/Controllers](https://github.com/MrAghyad/RestaurantTableReservation/blob/main/laravel-rest/app/Http/Controllers) or to the [documentation](https://mraghyad.github.io/RestaurantTableReservationDocs).